ntemposd/website/content/en/docs/consulting/clio/index.md

 ## About Clio

 Clio Muse Tours specializes in the creation of audio and virtual tours as well as the development of state-of-the-art technologies for cultural institutions.
-Since 2014, Clio has collaborated with world-class cultural institutions and museums, curating more than 400 audio tours in over 15 countries and building a partners network that includes the world’s largest tour operators.
+Since 2014, Clio has collaborated with world-class cultural institutions and museums, curating more than 400 audio tours in over 15 countries and building a partner network which includes the world’s largest tour operators.

 ## My role at Clio

-Advising Clio's founding team on the preparation of their Financial Statements during a seed fundraising period.
-The work was extended to timely meetings for further discussion on various strategic business initiatives.
+I have mainly advised Clio's founding team on the preparation for their Financial Statements during a seed fundraising period.
+The initial work extended to timely meetings for consulting on various strategic business initiatives.

 * Fundamental Financial Analysis
+* Company Valuation
 * Pricing Models
-* Company Valuation

-## Working at Clio
+## Working with Clio

-Back in the days, Clio was working at ACEIN, the incubation center of the Athens University of Economics and Business, the place where our workshops took place.
-ACE offers a co-working space packed with students and educational events, and it's always cool to be around young entrepreneurs.
+Back in the days, Clio was working at ACEIN, the incubation center of the Athens University of Economics and Business and the space where our workshops took place.
+ACEIN offers a co-working space packed with students and educational events; it's always great to be around young entrepreneurs.
 Thanks to our work, the seed round raised enabled Clio to move into their new Athens Down-Town offices.